keebio/iris-case/README.md

 Iris Keyboard Case
 ==================

+**NOTE: This repository is undergoing a bit of reorganization due to the addition of Iris Rev. 3 pieces, so some of the descriptions might not be accurate.
+Iris R3 mid layer single pieces are only compatible with the 1.5mm plates at the moment, design for 3mm acrylic plate is in progress.**

 Here's case design files for the [Iris](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard).
 It's a sandwich-style case with cutouts to accomodate the USB jack and the TRRS jack.

 Case pieces